Health & Wellness Residential Learning Community

 About the Health & Wellness Residential Learning Community (HWRLC)

-- NEW STUDENTS: Applications from incoming first-year and transfer students are due at 12am on June 30, 2013.
+- NEW STUDENTS: Applications from incoming first-year and transfer students are due on June 30, 2014.

 - Click here to link to the Health & Wellness RLC application